openziti/ziti-doc/docfx_project/glossary/glossary.md

 ## Ziti Tunneler, Tunneler
 A Ziti Tunneler provides connectivity for applications that are not Ziti enabled.
 Our tunneler implementations provide an underlay connectivity component (TUN, proxy, etc.), and then use the Ziti Endpoint SDK such that they can bridge connectivity onto the Ziti network.

-## Ziti Bridge Gateway
-The Ziti Bridge Gateway allows Ziti Edge components to bridge onto a DVN legacy NetFoundry network for long-haul transport.

-## ZitiMOP
-ZitiMOP refers to the integration that enables Ziti networks to be orchestrated by the NetFoundry platform (MOP).

 ## Ziti Service, Service
 A Ziti network is primarily concerned with providing access to "services".
 A service encapsulates the definition of any resource that could be accessed by a client on a traditional network.
 A Ziti Service is defined by a strong, extensible identity, rather than by an expression of an underlay concept.
 This means that services defined on a Ziti Network have an almost limitless "namespace" available for identifying services.
 A Ziti service would be defined by a name and/or a certificate, rather than by a DNS name or an IP address (underlay concepts).